-Bangkok continues to rival its Southeast Asian counterparts as one of the most technologically obsessed nations in the world, and year-on-year apps seem to revolutionise the way we live our lives, in the Big Mango.
-From travelling around the ever-busy central zones, to booking a table at your favourite restaurant or ordering some of the city’s best food direct to your condo, we’ve compiled a list of the of the must-have apps for easy Bangkok living.
+Bangkok continues to rival its Southeast Asian counterparts as one of the most technologically obsessed nations in the world, and year-on-year apps seem to revolutionise the way we live our lives in the Big Mango.
+From traveling around the ever-busy central zones, booking a table at your favourite restaurant, or ordering some of the city’s best food to be delivered to your condo, we’ve put together a list of the must-have apps for easy Bangkok living.

 Food – Travel – Delivery

 If you’re not a fan of the city’s mass transit systems then you’ll need the country’s favourite ride-hailing application to help you navigate through the streets.
 Grab offers motorbike taxis and cars in a range of different sizes, including SUV’s if you have a lot of luggage or premium sedans if you prefer some executive comfort.
 Whatever your ride preference, the application sends a driver directly to your location and guides them to your exact destination, perfect to get over the language barrier.

 They also offer food delivery service has also picked up massive traction in recent years.
 Their platform put almost every restaurant in Bangkok at the tips of your fingers, with everything from low-cost local Thai cantinas to Michelin star restaurants all available to be delivered to your door at a very reasonable cost.
 A must-have for those lazy evenings in your condominium.